VenkataMora/Book-and-Comic-library/README.md

 - APIs: TMDB API, Open Library API

 ## License
 The content of this repository is licensed under an MIT License.
-Please review the [licence](LICENSE) before using or contributing to this project.
+Please review the [license](LICENSE) before using or contributing to this project.